opencord/cord/docs/quickstarts.md

 ExampleService instances.

-If you'll be running these commands frequently, a shortcut is to use the `-t` option on the `cord-bootstrap.sh` script to run all the make targets, for a more unattended build process, which can be handy when testing:
+If you'll be running these commands frequently, a shortcut is to use the `-t` option on the `cord-bootstrap.sh` script to download source, then run all the make targets involved in doing a build and test cycle:

 ```
 ./cord-bootstrap.sh -v -t "PODCONFIG=rcord-virtual.yml config" -t "build" -t "pod-test"